tensorflow/docs/site/en/install/pip.md

 This guide is for the latest stable version of TensorFlow.
 For the preview build *(nightly)*, please use the pip package named `tf-nightly`.
 Refer to [these tables](./source#tested_build_configurations) for older TensorFlow version requirements.
-For TensorFlow 1.x users, please refer to the [migration guide](../guide/migrate) to upgrade to TensorFlow 2.
+For the CPU-only build use the pip package named `tensorflow-cpu`

-Here is a lookup table for the install commands.
+Here are the quick versions of the install commands.
 Scroll down for the step-by-step instructions.

 * {Linux}